Tyil/website/_articles/cloudflare.md

 properly.
 Cloudflare goes out of its way to break this implementation.

 ## Eliminating your privacy
-If Cloudflare were to fix their MITM behaviour, the privacy problem would not be solved all of a sudden.
+If Cloudflare were to fix their MITM behavior, the privacy problem would not be solved all of a sudden.
 There are more questionable practices in use by Cloudflare.